swcarpentry/python-novice-inflammation/episodes/07-errors.md

 > ## Reading Error Messages
 >
-> Read the traceback below, and identify the following pieces of information about it:
+> Read the python code and the resulting traceback below, and answer the following questions:
 >
 > 1. How many levels does the traceback have?
 > 2. What is the function name where the error occurred?